 It’s a similar calculation for Euros since the exchange rate is not too far off.
 If you are using another currency, try to figure out a simple calculation like this.
 The simpler, the better.
 It doesn’t have to be perfect, just something to use as a ballpark estimate.

-Also, once you know the exchange rate, you can get a precise conversion with a calculator.
-One USD is worth 19 MXN.
-If you see a MXN price, divide by 19 and you’ll get the USD amount.
+Or, once you know the exchange rate, you can get a precise conversion with a calculator.
+One USD is worth 17 MXN.
+If you see a MXN price, divide by 17 to get the USD amount.